|Terry Ryan||Suzanne Metzgar||Marc Carignan

 He lives with his wife Emilia and daughters Alexandra and Agnes in Boise, Idaho.

 Suzanne enjoys reading, cooking, traveling, hiking and camping in Idaho’s great outdoors with her family.
-She has lived in Boise for eight years with her husband, Doug, and their two daughters.
+She lives in Boise with her husband, Doug, and their two daughters.

 Marc, his wife Laura and their three boys moved from California to Idaho in 2013.
 The entire family loves the outdoors and couldn’t help but falling in love with Idaho.
 The family enjoys sports, road trips, camping, hiking, and backpacking.